aharonyaircohen/fluid-agent-spec/templates/claude/fluid/execute-task.md

 ### 2.3 Execution Phase

-After planning, begin execution immediately unless blocked by missing information or required approvals.
+After planning, begin execution unless blocked by missing information or required approvals.
 Execute the plan yourself:

 1. Run the necessary commands and tests; edit code/files according to the plan.
 2. Keep bound specs in view; ensure changes comply with `.fluidspec/spec/base/conventions.md`, `.fluidspec/spec/base/constraints.md`, and any referenced project specs.